kyma-project/kyma/docs/serverless/03-02-function-specification.md

 ## Signature

 Function's code is represented by a handler that is a method that processes events.
-When your Function is invoked, it runs this handler method to request event details and return a given response.
+When your Function is invoked, it runs this handler method to process a given request and return a response.

 All Functions have a predefined signature with elements common for all available runtimes:
 - Functions' code must be introduced by the `main` handler name.